XDracam/unity-corelibrary/Documentation/03_corelib-coroutines.md

 BrokenYieldWhile(a(), () => _running).Start();
 ```

 In the above case the Unity runtime executes the whole `b()` coroutine before `BrokenYieldWhile` checks the condition and has a chance to interrupt.
 This means that, unintuitively, `DoSomethingDangerous` is actually called.
 And for this reason, we need `.Flatten()`.

-\newpage